 Very good for multimedia consumption.
 The Samsung Odyssey G7 has a big 32 inch screen and it has a high 1440p resolution.
 Unfortunately, you won't be able to watch the latest videos with a big group of friends since it has narrow viewing angles.
 However, it's a great choice for watching movies in a dark room because it displays deep blacks thanks to its VA panel.

 The Samsung Odyssey G7 is good for HDR gaming, mainly due to its amazing gaming performance.
 It has a 240Hz refresh rate, FreeSync support, an outstanding response time, and incredibly low input lag.
-Sadly, HDR content doesn't look all that different from SDR because it doesn't get very bright in HDR and its color gamut is somewhat limited.
+Sadly, HDR content doesn't look all that different from SDR because it doesn't get bright enough in HDR to truly bring out highlights.

 The Samsung Odyssey G7 is a modern-looking gaming monitor with an aggressive curve.
 Its body is all black with controllable RGB lighting on the bottom bezel and a ring on the back.